 Diversion agreement or order.
-If diversion is offered and accepted prior to an investigation pursuant to Rule 55(b), the agreement shall be between the attorney and bar counsel.
-If bar counsel recommends diversion after an investigation pursuant to Rule 55(b) but before authorization to file a complaint, the recommendation for an order of diversion shall be submitted to the committee for consideration.
+If diversion is offered and accepted prior to submission of the matter to the committee, the agreement shall be between the attorney and bar counsel.
+If bar counsel offers diversion after an investigation pursuant to Rule 55(b) and the attorney does not accept the offer of diversion, the recommendation for an order of diversion shall be submitted to the committee for consideration.
 If the committee rejects the recommendation, the matter shall proceed as otherwise provided in these rules.
 If diversion is offered and accepted after authorization to file a complaint, the matter shall proceed pursuant to Rule 57.
 If the presiding disciplinary judge rejects the diversion agreement, the matter shall proceed as provided in these rules.